 It should be noted here Dick that in my Lawsuit the conflicts are so thick you can cut them with a knife and virtually every lawyer involved in representing the defendants has massive conflicts which make the whole representation illegal under New York and Federal Laws and Rules of the Courts.
-For example, Proskauer Rose is representing Proskauer Rose, against a former client Iviewit and myself, while a material witness to the matters, while a defendant in the lawsuit and Dick well that is so many conflicts, violations of Attorney Conduct Codes, Judicial Cannons as to make the Lawsuit full of Felony Obstruction and other Felonious cover up crimes that one must presume that not only are the attorneys in the lawsuit suspect but the judges who have allowed these conflicts and aided and abetted in the cover up are also willing and complicit accomplice making it a Circus Court instead.
+The Court is a Banana Court though, fraught with fraud on the Court by the Court Jesters themselves, directly involved in Federal Obstruction, I am not sure why they are not yet in handcuffs but based on all the evidence that is a certain reality.
+In my lawsuit for example, Proskauer Rose is representing Proskauer Rose in a federal RICO and Antitrust Lawsuit, as they represented themselves in the Labarga Court, the State Bars and well, this is beyond conflicted and illegal representation.
+Like any other defendant they need to get non conflicted counsel or represent themselves pro se but since they are being sued as Proskauer the firm, as well as, personally and professionally, they must get independent counsel according to law.
+They have been caught and ordered for investigation for Conflict of Interest and the Appearance of Impropriety and one must ask how the Courts, who are fully aware of these conflicts, allow the conflicts to continue and do not force any of the conflicted players to get counsel.
+The answer, Obstruction, knowing, willful and with scienter, for if due process and procedure were to be allowed free of conflict they would be sentencing themselves to prison.

+Now that is just the first level of Conflict for defendant Proskauer, they are also acting as their own defense counsel against a former client Iviewit and myself, another prohibited conflict.
+Add another layer as they are material witnesses to the matters and a named and central defendant in the lawsuit, so will they call themselves to the stand and question themselves, again this a Conflict of Interest that is plain as day and prohibited.
+Add to that Proskauer and partners are under ongoing Federal, State and International investigations relating to the same matters, which any judge not a part of the criminal enterprise would not allow these violations of attorney conduct codes and law to prevail in their court.
+But that is how this game works, through continued conflicts of interest between the Criminal Organizations Government plants.

-Dick, so egregious are Anderson’s claims that again the New York Senate Judiciary Committee, under the leadership of the Hon.
-John Sampson, has opened hearings into the corruption and a huge wall of corruption is now exposed elevating to the highest levels of New York Courts.
-I urge you to watch the hearings at my website, www.iviewit.tv and explore the thousands of pages of documented evidence on the homepage and hear victims personal stories and tragedies with these favored law firms and judges and how like my own life, their lives have been ruined.
+Dick, so egregious are Anderson’s claims to the proper administration of justice that again the New York Senate Judiciary Committee, under the leadership of the Hon.
+John Sampson, has opened hearings into the corruption and a huge wall of corruption is now exposed elevating to the highest levels of New York Courts and Prosecutorial Offices, then moving out and into Federal agencies.
+I urge you to watch the hearings at my website, www.iviewit.tv and explore the thousands of pages of documented evidence on the homepage.
+Listen to victims personal stories and tragedies as they battled with these favored law firms, prosecutors, public officials and judges and how like my own life, their lives have been ruined.